Cambodia Highlights

 Make It Yours (Optional Add-Ons)

-If you’d like to personalize the trip, we can add countryside cycling through Siem Reap’s rice fields, a hands-on Khmer cooking class, a quiet monk blessing at a neighborhood pagoda, or premium seats at Phare, The Cambodian Circus.
-We can line up artisan visits for silk weaving, stone carving, or lacquer; bring in a private historian to deepen the Angkor story; arrange a sunrise photographer at Angkor Wat; set up a Phnom Penh street-food walk; or cap the day with a sunset cocktail cruise on the Mekong—plus spa time, yoga, or mindfulness sessions wherever they fit best.
-Want more nature or beach time?
-Add a coastal escape to the islands—Koh Rong or Koh Rong Sanloem—for white-sand downtime, snorkeling, and boat trips (generally calmest November–May), or swing through Kep and Kampot for crab markets, pepper farms, and a quick hop to Rabbit Island.
-For wild rainforest and rivers, the Cardamom Mountains are an easy extension: base on the Tatai River or in community-run hubs near Chi Phat, kayak quiet backwaters, hike to waterfalls, take guided night walks, and engage with conservation-focused lodges—especially lush once the rains have topped up the rivers.
+More nature or beach time?
+Add a coastal escape to the islands (Koh Rong or Koh Rong Sanloem) for white sand downtime, snorkeling, and boat trips (generally calmest November to May), or swing through Kep and Kampot for crab markets, pepper farms, and a quick hop to Rabbit Island.
+For rainforest and rivers, the Cardamom Mountains are an easy extension: base on the Tatai River or in community run hubs near Chi Phat, kayak quiet backwaters, hike to waterfalls, take guided night walks, and connect with conservation-focused lodges once the rains have topped up the rivers.

 LJ TRAVEL TIP